Therapy at Grow

 There are any number of reasons why couples seek therapy, including:

 While each therapist has their own, unique and individual style of therapy, we all incorporate an emotionally-focused, strengths-based, pragmatic and practical approach with couples to get to the heart of what’s going on and uncover some of the deeper issues that could be preventing you and your partner from moving forward.
 Sometimes this means working in the present, talking about what’s happening currently that’s causing some issues for you.
 Sometimes this can also mean spending a little time in the past, trying to gain closure over past hurts or pains that are blocking the way for a healthy, happy relationship.
-Lisa Pisha, MS, LMFT and Angela Michalak, MA, LCPC have also completed the Gottman Level I Clinical Training and will often implement assessment and tools based on the principles and approach of the Gottman Therapy Method.
+Lisa Pisha, MS, LMFT, Angela Michalak, MA, LCPC, and Michaele Knous, MS, LCPC have all completed various levels of Gottman Clinical Training and will often implement assessment and tools based on the principles and approach of the Gottman Therapy Method.

 We usually see couples together, for the entire 55-60 minute session, but will sometimes work one-on-one with a partner if we both fee that would be beneficial.